 - Become better acquainted with the different strengths and skills at your disposal.

 - Set clear expectations for each person.

-- Weed out any disinterested or counterproductive parties.
+- Cull any disinterested or counterproductive parties.

 - Obtain a better view of each aspect of the project.